Amsterdam/amsterdam-react-maps/docs/CONTRIBUTING.md

 ## Development

-1. Run `yarn` to install dependencies
+1. Run `npm install` to install dependencies
-2. Run `yarn build` to build the packages required by Storybook.
+2. Run `npm run build` to build the packages required by Storybook.
-3. `yarn start` this will start storybook
+3. `npm run start` this will start storybook
-4. Start `yarn build:ts:es --watch` in another terminal if you want to make changes to components in the `packages` directory.
+4. Start `npm run build:ts:es --watch` in another terminal if you want to make changes to components in the `packages` directory.

 Note that we have several packages:
 1. [`stories`](stories), which contains our 'recipes' in MDX format that will display in Storybook.
 If you need to create a story, mind that you're supposed to create a page per feature / functionality.